You Won't Recognize SATC's Mr. Big With His Quarantine Buzzcut

 Some major news for Sex And The City fans: Mr. Big is now bald.
 Chris Noth, the actor most recognized for his role as Big — Carrie Bradshaw's on-again, off-again love interest in the iconic HBO series, SATC — just shaved his head while in quarantine.

-Today, the 65-year-old actor took to Instagram to show off his isolation buzzcut, along with with his signature full (and furrowed) brows and some salt-and-pepper facial hair.
-"I decided dealing with hair was superfluous during these times of quarantine," Noth captioned his debut look — and fans were quick to share their reactions, including his co-star, Sarah Jessica Parker.
+The 65-year-old actor took to Instagram to show off his isolation buzzcut, along with his signature full (and furrowed) brows and some salt-and-pepper facial hair.
+"I decided dealing with hair was superfluous during these times of quarantine," Noth captioned his debut look.
+Fans were quick to share their reactions, including his SATC co-star, Sarah Jessica Parker.

 Advertisement